 Increase depreciation deductions

-It’s crucial for small business owners to claim depreciation deductions in order to maximise their cash flow.
+It’s crucial for small business owners to claim depreciation deductions to maximise their cash flow.
 If a small business owner is a tenant of a property, they shouldn’t dismiss claiming depreciation.
-Commercial tenants can claim all deductions available for their own assets and fit-out.
+Commercial tenants can claim deductions for their own assets and fit-out.

-With the increased instant-asset write off available until the end of this financial year, it’s never been easier to claim more this tax time.
-This write-off allows any business with an aggregated annual turnover up to $500 million to instantly write-off any plant and equipment asset valued up to $150,000.
+With temporary full expensing available until the end of the 2022/23 financial year, it’s never been easier to claim more this tax time.
+This write-off allows any small business with an aggregated annual turnover of less than ten million dollars to instantly write-off any plant and equipment asset of any value.

-This increased threshold applies for assets purchased from 2 April 2019 but not first used or installed ready for use until 12 March 2020 to December 2020.
-Some common assets a business could claim as an instant write-off include business vehicles, machinery, new software, point-of-sale devices and fit-out assets such as shelving.
+Some common assets a business could claim as an instant write-off include business vehicles, machinery, new software, point-of-sale devices and fit-out assets such as shelving, flooring and interior design.

 A tax depreciation schedule is an essential for unlocking lucrative depreciation deductions.
-A schedule lasts the lifetime of the property and the fee is 100 per cent tax deductible.
+A schedule lasts the lifetime of the property (forty years) and the fee is 100 per cent tax deductible.